Is Uganda safe for Tourists? Uganda-Safety-Security in 2025

 4. Follow the Park Rules and the Instructions of the Rangers:

-For hikes, climbs, boat safaris, and gorilla or chimpanzee treks, it is essential to closely follow the instructions of the Ranger leading your group.
-Their extensive knowledge of the local environment and their experience in guiding groups make them the best choice for ensuring your safety during these activities.
+For hikes, climbs, boat safaris, and gorilla or chimpanzee treks, it is essential to follow the instructions of the Ranger leading your group closeup.
+Their extensive knowledge of the local environment and experience in guiding groups make them the best choice for ensuring safety during these activities.

 It is important to note that visiting Uganda without a guide can be risky.
 Recently, a tragic incident occurred where a group of Saudis driving through Murchison Falls Park without a driver-guide encountered an elephant, and one of the men was trampled to death.